 Cambodia's narrow-based economy was affected by the global economic downturn.
 Three of its four main drivers of growth, garments, tourism and construction registered significant contractions.
 The garment and tourism sectors were particularly vulnerable to decreased international demand.
-Real GDP growth (percentage year on year) fell from several years of double-digit growth to 6.7 per cent in 2008 and -2.00 in 2009.
-Real GDP growth in 2012 is estimated at 6.7 per cent.
+Real GDP growth (percentage year on year) fell from several years of double-digit growth to 6.7 per cent in 2008 and 1.00 per cent in 2009.
+Real GDP growth in 2013 was estimated at 7 per cent.

 A key disincentive to Foreign Direct Investment (FDI) has been the lack of an effective judicial and legal system and a poor corporate governance environment.
 FDI has tended to be concentrated in garment manufacturing, services, construction, tourism and, to a lesser extent, wood processing.

 Two-way merchandise trade between Australia and Cambodia in 2012-13 was worth $93 million.
 Australian exports to Cambodia were primarily cereal preparations, aluminium, wheat and alcoholic beverages.
 Australia is Cambodia's 21st largest export source.
 Major imports from Cambodia in 2012-13 were clothing, footwear, bed and other linen, and motorcycles and cycles.
 Australia is Cambodia's 18th largest import source.

 As a least developed country, Cambodian products are granted tariff-free access to Australia.